livingdocsIO/documentation/content/operations/releases/master/master.md

 excludeFromSearch: true
 ---

-## Scope
+## Caveat :fire:

-This are the release notes of the upcoming release.
-By reading this document, you can get a feeling what will come into the upcoming release.
-This document is generated and updated :fire: **automatically** :fire: (every merged PR to master adds some notes).
-About once a week it will be categorized manually.
+This are the release notes of the upcoming release (pull requests merged to master).

+- :info: this document is updated automatically by a bot (pr's to categorize section)
+- :info: this document will be roughly updated manually once a week (put PRs + description to the right section)
+- :fire: We don't guarantee stable APIs.
+They can still change until the official release
+- :fire: Integration against the upcoming release (currently `master` branch) is at your own risk

 ## PRs to Categorize
 * :new: Upgrade @livingdocs/framework to fix setting link attributes in editable.js [livingdocs-editor #4814 v74.6.2](https://github.com/livingdocsIO/livingdocs-editor/pull/4814)